czeskij/go-gtfs/README.md

 ```

 # Contributions
-Pull requests are welcome ! :)
+Pull requests are welcome! :)